 Should I buy a QLED TV?

 Improvements in QLED panels have made for some incredible high-end televisions, with brilliant picture quality, at more affordable prices.
 Whether you should buy a QLED TV, will ultimately come down to price.
-You’re still paying thousands for a very good QLED television.
+You’re still paying thousands for a very good QLED television display.

 The most expensive and high specified QLED TVs these days are also 8K TVs.
 While 8K resolution isn’t quite a necessity yet, it’s still an impressive technology that comes into its own at larger screen sizes.
-If you’re looking for a 75-inch TV, 8K might be a smart move.back to menu ↑
+If you’re looking for a 75-inch TV, 8K might be a smart move.

-2020 QLED TV model lineups come loaded with impressive features, polished designs and innovative technology.
-Whether you’re interested in a stylish 4K QLED TV, or a premium 8K TV, you will find a quantum dot television that delivers a beautiful picture at a pretty price.
+2021 QLED TV model lineups come loaded with impressive features, polished designs, and innovative technology.
+Whether you’re interested in a stylish 4K QLED TV, or a premium 8K TV displays, you will find a quantum dot television that delivers a beautiful picture at a pretty price.
 To make one of these your own, learn which time of year is the best time to buy a TV.
 You might be surprised.